vijayshreepathak/Deribit-Trading/README.md

 ### Step 3: Configure the Project Using CMake

-Create a build directory from the project root and configure the project:
+Create a build directory from the project root and configure the project. **CMake is used for both building the project and managing dependencies.**

 ```bash
 cd path\to\Deribit-Trading-System-main